hamzabourak/stubifier/README.md

 <br />

 _**stub**_ method parameters:
-1. **The Service Worker url, the service worker file should be copied in a folder inside your web application that can be accessed by the borwser.**
+1. **The Service Worker url, the service worker file should be copied in a folder (preferably the root of your app) inside your web application that can be accessed by the borwser.**
 2. The stub endpoints (see the below example for the structure of the object that needs to be provided).

 # Example